fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_modules.rst

 Generally, models are valid only when variable values are in given ranges.

-OpenMDAO provides a way to specify lower and upper bounds of an output variable and to enforce them when using a Newton solver by using `backtracking line searches <http://openmdao.org/twodocs/versions/latest/features/building_blocks/solvers/backtracking/index.html>`_.
+OpenMDAO provides a way to specify lower and upper bounds of an output variable and to enforce them when using a Newton solver by using :doc:`backtracking line searches <openmdao:features/building_blocks/solvers/bounds_enforce>`.

 FAST-OAD proposes a way to set lower and upper bounds for input and output variables, but only for checking and giving feedback of variables that would be out of bounds.